 Big River Engineering and Manufacturing Brings Accuracy to Medical Machining

-Big River Engineering and Manufacturing is a contract medical device manufacturer located in downtown Memphis, Tenn.
+THE CHALLENGE Big River Engineering and Manufacturing is a contract medical device manufacturer located in downtown Memphis, Tenn.
 Because of the regulatory standards surrounding medical equipment, it is subject to regular capabilities studies by the U.S. Food and Drug Administration (FDA) to make sure its products consistently meet applicable requirements and specifications.

 To ensure these standards, the company required high-performance medical machining capabilities that would produce tight tolerances of plus or minus 0.03 mm on a routine basis.
 It also wanted equipment that would allow for unattended operation.